udayakumar-s/ej2-angular-docs/ej2-angular/common/globalization/internationalization.md

 >Note: The `minimumIntegerDigits`, `minimumFractionDigits` and `maximumFractionDigits` are categorized as group one, `minimumSignificantDigits` and `maximumSignificantDigits` are categorized as group two.
-If group two properties are defined, then the  group one properties will be ignored.
+If group two properties are defined, then group one properties will be ignored.

-### Custom Number Formatting and Parsing
+### Custom number formatting and parsing

-Custom number formatting and parsing are also supported by specifying the pattern directly in the **format** property of `NumberFormatOptions`.
-Custom number format can be achieved by using one or more custom format specifiers listed in the below table.
+Custom number formatting and parsing can also be achieved by directly specifying the pattern in the **format** property of `NumberFormatOptions`.
+One or more of the custom format specifiers listed in the table below can be used to create custom number format.

 | Specifier | Description | Input | Format Output |
 | ------- |--------------- | ---------------- | --------------- |